-Students should be able to analyze and interpret data regarding the similarity and differences of form and function of life on Earth.
+Students should be able to communicate information regarding the similarity and differences of form and function of life on Earth.
 Despite a vast diversity, all organisms share certain characteristics that distinguish them from non-living things.

 - Avoid examples comparing humans to other organisms. - Time scale, comparative patterns, and causality are important focal points for this performance expectation.